 The holiday celebrates the end of the harvest season and marks the start of a new year (and also the start of the truly hot hot season).
-Although the holiday is officially only three or four days long—this year it’s April 14, 15, 16—it can extend onto one or both adjoining weekends, and often even a few days before that.
+Although the holiday is officially only three or four days long—in 2019 it’s April 14, 15, 16—it can extend onto one or both adjoining weekends, and often even a few days before that.
 In the days leading up to Khmer New Year, prices, especially for transportation, can go much higher than usual.

-It’s true that Cambodians get to have an awful lot of new years celebrations, and it was pretty recently that we celebrated international new year and then Lunar New Year (also called Chinese New Year).
+It’s true that Cambodians get to have an awful lot of new year celebrations, and it was pretty recently that we celebrated the Gregorian or international new year in January and then Lunar New Year (also called Chinese New Year) in February.
 But Khmer New Year is different — it’s Cambodia’s most important holiday and one of the only times during the year that Cambodians get substantial time off from work.
 Houses are decorated with stars, fairy lights, plants, and various food and drink (usually Fanta) offerings, and everyone wears new clothes.
-There are always several pop songs released by Cambodia’s most popular singers every year in celebration of Khmer New Year—this is what 2018 has to offer.
+There are always several pop songs released by Cambodia’s most popular singers every year in celebration of Khmer New Year—this is what 2019 has to offer.

 Traditionally, Khmer New Year was when everyone who was born in that year would count themselves a year older.
 So in a sense, it was every Cambodian’s birthday.
 This goes a long way to explaining why you’ll hear booming music out of most houses in the countryside this week, and why you’ll hear endless amounts of karaoke until the wee hours.
 It’s a birthday party for the entire country!
 These days, though, more and more Cambodians are keeping track of their actual date of birth, but that hasn’t stopped everyone from partying at Khmer New Year.